Vietnam.vn - Nền tảng quảng bá Việt Nam

 “Despite the current challenges, Vietnam remains an attractive destination for foreign businesses.
 We continue to see strong interest in the Southeast Asian country’s story from customers across the HSBC network,” he stressed.

 According to HSBC, Vietnam’s resilient economy and competitive wages are the top two factors in attracting foreign businesses.
-A skilled workforce is also considered by international companies as one of the attractive features of Vietnam as a manufacturing base.
+A skilled workforce is also seen by international companies as one of the attractive features of Vietnam as a manufacturing base.

 At the same time, some international businesses see Vietnam’s growing consumer market as an opportunity and highlight rising consumer affluence as an attractive feature.
 Decision-makers in Chinese and Indian companies highlight the opportunity to rapidly scale their businesses in this sizeable market.